stasinos/machine_learning/math_expr/README.md

    always give too high a score.
 Instead, we first calculated q(t) as the fraction of points of t that are also part of h, and q(h) as the fraction of points of h that are also part of t.
-We then combine these two recall-like metrics into an f score-like evaluation in order to penalize painting everything black.
+We then combine these two recall-like metrics into an f-score-like evaluation in order to penalize extreme solutions like painting nothing or painting everything black.